Article first published in March 2017, updated June 2019

 By giving subscribers the power to make these choices, they’re more likely to open your emails because they know they’ll receive messages tailored to their preferences.

-If you’re looking to improve your metrics (and who isn’t?) you should consider personalizing more of your email campaigns this year.
+If you’re looking to improve your metrics, you should consider personalizing more of your email campaigns this year.